 My goal for Lotus Haven Ranch is to further the Gypsy Vanner breed by intentionally, ethically and transparently breeding the next generation.
 To do this with the attention to detail that will be on display with every foal that is born into the Lotus Haven Ranch family.

-We are showing everything.
-Nothing is rushed.
-We plan to do a free stall/arena type area like the one pictured in our current set up.
-This area will be large enough for inside feeding areas, automatic waters, safe entry and exit.
-This will also provide a nice place for me to work with my horses and also eventually for my wellness ventures.
+We are showing everything. nothing is rushed.
+We do a free stall/arena type.
+This area is large enough for inside feeding areas, automatic waters, safe entry and exit.
+This also provides a nice place for me to work with my horses and also eventually for my wellness ventures.

-We invite you to join us as we build the ranch.
-This is our current barn office.
+This is our barn office.
 This space has been great for fellowship with our guests.
-Our new barn office area will be much like this one.
 This is also what I refer to the dog apartment as our little herd of corgis spend quite a bit of time in here when they aren't roaming the ranch.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.